-Kristin Peck is Executive Vice President, Worldwide Business Development and Innovation for Pfizer Inc. and a member of Pfizer’s Executive Leadership Team.
-In this role, Ms. Peck is responsible for Pfizer’s merger and acquisition, licensing, venture capital, alliance management and innovative business model activities.
+Kristin Peck is Executive Vice President, Worldwide Business Development and Innovation for Pfizer Inc and a member of Pfizer’s Executive Leadership Team.
+In this role, Ms. Peck is responsible for Pfizer’s merger and acquisition, licensing, venture capital, alliance management and business model innovation activities.

-Ms. Peck joined Pfizer in 2004 in a Strategy role, and later became Senior Vice President of Worldwide Strategy and Innovation.
+Previously at Pfizer, Ms Peck was Senior Vice President, Worldwide Business Development, Strategy and Innovation; and before that she was Senior Vice President of Worldwide Strategy and Innovation.
 Ms. Peck’s Strategy team led the development of Pfizer’s current strategies and global operating model review process.
-With Pfizer’s acquisition of Wyeth in 2009, she led the global integration, focusing on ensuring the combined companies successfully delivered the promised value for patients, customers, shareholders and other stakeholders.
-She subsequently took on responsibility for Business Development, becoming Senior Vice President, Worldwide Business Development, Strategy and Innovation.
+With Pfizer’s acquisition of Wyeth in 2009, she led the global integration, focused on ensuring it successfully delivered the promised value for patients, customers, shareholders and other stakeholders.

 Prior to joining Pfizer, Ms. Peck was a principal with the Boston Consulting Group (BCG), focusing on strategy and merger-related issues in the pharmaceutical and financial services industries.
 Before BCG, Ms. Peck worked in private equity and real estate finance at Prudential, The O’Connor Group and J.P.
 Morgan.
 Ms. Peck holds a bachelor’s degree from Georgetown University and an M.B.A. from Columbia Business School.
 Ms. Peck and her husband live in Connecticut with their two children and dogs.